-- Funding amount: \$1,250,000,000 - Funding mechanism: Competitive grants - Eligible recipients: State or political subdivision of a state; metropolitan planning organization; unit of local government; special purpose district or public authority with a transportation function, including a port authority; Indian tribe; a territory of the United States; and multi-state or multijurisdictional group of public entities. - Eligible uses: Acquiring and installing publicly accessible electric vehicles charging or alternative fueling infrastructure, operating assistance, and acquisition and installation of traffic control devices. - o Grant categories: - \$1.25 billion in funding will build out charging and fueling infrastructure along designated Alternative Fuel Corridors; - \$1.25 billion in funding will provide Community Charging grants for convenient charging where people live, work, and shop. - Period of availability: 4 years

-- For more information: - o Applications for the Charging and Fueling Infrastructure Discretionary Grant Program now open.
-Applications are due by May 30, 2023. - Biden-Harris Administration announcement HERE - Information regarding the Notice of Funding Opportunity (NOFO) is HERE. - o Technical Assistance and Resources for States and Communities HERE - Charging and Fueling Infrastructure Resources HERE - White House FACT SHEET: Biden-Harris Administration Announces New Standards and Major Progress for a Made-in-America National Network of Electric Vehicle Chargers HERE
+- Funding amount: \$1,250,000,000 - Funding mechanism: Competitive grants - Eligible recipients: State or political subdivision of a state; metropolitan planning organization; unit of local government; special purpose district or public authority with a transportation function, including a port authority; Indian tribe; a territory of the United States; and multi-state or multijurisdictional group of public entities. - Eligible uses: Acquiring and installing publicly accessible electric vehicles charging or alternative fueling infrastructure, operating assistance, and acquisition and installation of traffic control devices. - Grant categories: - \$1.25 billion in funding will build out charging and fueling infrastructure along designated Alternative Fuel Corridors; - \$1.25 billion in funding will provide Community Charging grants for convenient charging where people live, work, and shop. - Period of availability: 4 years - For more information: - Biden-Harris Administration announcement HERE - Applications recently closed in June of 2023.
+Technical Assistance and Resources for States and Communities HERE - Charging and Fueling Infrastructure Resources HERE - White House FACT SHEET: Biden-Harris Administration Announces New Standards and Major Progress for a Made-in-America National Network of Electric Vehicle Chargers HERE funding for planning, design, and removal or mitigation of barriers, and reconstruction of street grids or other infrastructure.

-Reconnecting Communities Pilot Program (\$1B) - This new competitive program will provide grants for state, local, MPO, and tribal governments to remove barriers to access and mobility, including funding for planning, design, and removal or mitigation of barriers, and reconstruction of street grids or other infrastructure.
+Reconnecting Communities Pilot Program (\$1B) - This new competitive program will provide grants for state, local, MPO, and tribal governments to remove barriers to access and mobility, including